 The BFA is the industry trade association for retail florists and represents them at local, national, and international level.
 It is a Company limited by guarantee and is recognised by Government both here and in the European Community.
 It was established over 50 years ago.

-The Code of Excellence.
+The Code of Conduct.

 Guidance notes on the rules of professional conduct and their interpretation and application